Twocoolguy/BrickThrower/README.md

 ## Current Things that need to be fixed
 - Remove ability to operate with tools obtained through brickthrower (1.8+)
-- Remove ability to feed a mob something from brickthrower.
-(1.8+)
 - Remove ability to create books with brickthrower.
 (1.8+)
 - Add a check for if your inventory is full with brickthrower get.
 (1.8+)
 - Remove ability to wear armor/elytras from brickthrower.
 (1.8+)